ibomiddleton/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+  // Actions are packets of information that contain an action type and some data that we want associated with that action type.
+Reducers take in two arguments, the current state from the Redux store, and the action object that is sent to them through the action creator functions.
+The store contains our state for our application.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+  // Application state is immutable.
+There are no direct changes to the app, only changes to a clone of the app which then replaces the current.
+With Component State new data is merged with old data.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+  // redux-thunk will intercept and look at what is returned when an action-creator is called.
+It will invoke that function and pass in the dispatch function as an argument to it.

 ## Project Set Up